pankaj1181998/video_filter/README.md

 # video_filter

 ### Overview
-    A Python application to analyse the content of the videos and giving back the reports after analysing the video with developed CNN network
+A Python based machine learning application to analyse the content of the videos and giving back the reports after analyses using CNN network model .

 ### Directory Structure
 ```